Park Address: 2985 Devonshire Rd, Ann Arbor MI 48104

 Hours and Rules

-Devonshire Park is a small 1.16-acre connector park located between Devonshire and Geddes Road near the entrance to Gallup Park.
+Devonshire Park is a small 1.16-acre connector park located between Devonshire Road and Geddes Avenue near the entrance to Gallup Park.
 View the Ann Arbor Parks and Nature Areas map for location context.
 It is a small natural area with a paved path connecting between the two roads.
 It serves as a connector between the neighborhood surrounding Devonshire Road to Gallup Park, crossing Geddes in the process.

 Access & Parking